A New Temporal Interpretation of Cluster Editing: ETC on Paths

 \begin{clm} Let $\mathcal{K}$ be any $1$-temporal clique in an optimal solution to \ETC on $\mathcal{P}'_n$.
-Then the end-points of $L(\mathcal{K})$ must be non-filler snapshots of $\mathcal{P}_n'$. \end{clm} \begin{poc}[\ref{clm:nonfillend}] Assume for a contradiction that at least one endpoint of $L(\mathcal{K})$ is a filler snapshot.
-Filler snapshots do not contain any edges of $\mathcal{P}'_n$, thus not adding the time-edges at this end-point filler snapshot, when constructing $\mathcal{K}$, results in a $\Delta_1$-temporal clique $\mathcal{K}'$ with strictly fewer time-edges than $\mathcal{K}$ whose lifetime is strictly contained within the life time of $\mathcal{K}$.
+Then the {endpoint}s of $L(\mathcal{K})$ must be non-filler snapshots of $\mathcal{P}_n'$. \end{clm} \begin{poc}[\ref{clm:nonfillend}] Assume for a contradiction that at least one endpoint of $L(\mathcal{K})$ is a filler snapshot.
+Filler snapshots do not contain any edges of $\mathcal{P}'_n$.
+Thus, when constructing $\mathcal{K}$, not adding the time-edges at this {endpoint} filler snapshot results in a $\Delta_1$-temporal clique $\mathcal{K}'$ with strictly fewer time-edges than $\mathcal{K}$, whose lifetime is strictly contained within the lifetime of $\mathcal{K}$.
 Replacing $\mathcal{K}$ with $\mathcal{K}'$ clearly gives a temporal graph at lesser edit distance from $\PP_n'$ than $\mathcal{K}$, so it remains only to verify that this new temporal graph is in fact a $(1,5)$-cluster temporal graph.
 To see this, note that if $\mathcal{K}$ is $5$-independent from all other cliques then so is any subset of $\mathcal{K}$, so we cannot violate the independence condition.
 We therefore obtain a contradiction to the hypothesis that $\mathcal{K}$ is part of an optimal solution. \end{poc}

 \begin{clm} Let $\mathcal{K}$ be any $1$-temporal clique on vertex set $X$ in a solution to \ETC on $\mathcal{P}'_n$ that contains two time-edges in distinct non-filler snapshots.
 Then there exists a non-empty set $\mathcal{D}$ of pairwise $5$-independent $1$-temporal cliques on the vertex set $X$ such that replacing $\mathcal{K}$ with $\mathcal{D}$ results in a $(1,5)$-cluster temporal graph at strictly lower total edit cost from $\mathcal{P}'_n$.
 Furthermore, for all $\mathcal{D}' \in \mathcal{D}$, we have $L(\mathcal{D}') \subset L(\mathcal{K})$, and there exists a $\mathcal{D}' \in \mathcal{D}$ such that $L(\mathcal{D}')=\{t\}$, where $t$ is a non-filler snapshot of $\mathcal{P}'_n$. \end{clm}